 - Escape of the fleet/Vader arrives on the Devastator

 Each moment gives that scene a unique feel and raises the stakes.
 We have clear objectives, evolving tactics, and elevating stakes.
-While the Battle of Scarif is much smaller than Endor,1 it still manages to feel epic and keep us all on the edge of our seats.
+While the Battle of Scarif is much smaller than Endor, One-fifteenth as many Star Destroyers and around one-twentieth the Mon Cala cruisers, because of course I’ve counted. it still manages to feel epic and keep us all on the edge of our seats.
 In fact, this last point is what made Scarif so great: that final scene of the fleet battle, where the Alliance is about to escape, twists our expectations.
 After a handful of smaller corvettes, gunships, and fighters escape, the Devastator arrives.
 Before you know it, a Nebulon-B frigate is broken in two and Raddus’s flagship Profundity is hammered and burning.
 We also get a clear and satisfying ending, with the escape of Leia on the Tantive IV, thereby setting up the opening scene of A New Hope.

 Finally, lets analyze the narrative structure of the Battle of Exegol.
 It can be roughly chunked out as follows:

 - The landing on the Star Destroyer Steadfast

 - The Resistance is depleted and near defeat